Tips for canal boat holiday beginners

 5. Sharing is caring

 There’s a 4mph speed limit on the canals, but you’re going too fast if you’re creating too much wash.
 This disturbs wildlife, moored boats and anglers and it erodes the banks.
-So keep it slow and enjoy a more relaxed pace of life.
+So keep it to a slow walking pace and regularly check you are not creating a breaking wash behind your boat.

 If you are bringing your dog, or you simply want a bit of extra outside space, opt for a cruiser stern narrowboat rather than a semi-traditional stern.